 Mempools for User Operation are separate from the regular blockchain transaction mempool.

-A public peer-to-peer User Operation mempool is still a work in progress and expected to go live in October 2023.
+A public peer-to-peer User Operation mempool is still a work in progress.
 However, ERC-4337 can still be used today with private mempools.

 The EntryPoint is a singleton contract that acts as a central entity for all ERC-4337 Smart Accounts and Paymasters.
 It coordinates the verification and execution of a User Operation.
 For this reason, it's important for all implementations of an EntryPoint to be audited and immutable.